-A Kansas native, Professor Nancy Van Hoozier earned her bachelor’s in health, physical education and recreation with specializations in athletic training and coaching from Fort Hays State University, and her master’s in physical education with an emphasis in sport psychology and kinesiology and recreation from University of Kansas.
-Her research centered around visualization specifically on imagery and relaxation.
+Professor Van Hoozier gained practical career experience in the field while coaching at the University of Kansas and Olivet College.
+She also served in the college’s athletic administration as athletic director.
+A Kansas native, Professor Van Hoozier earned her bachelor’s in health, physical education, and recreation with specializations in athletic training and coaching from Fort Hays State University.
+She earned her master’s degree in physical education with an emphasis in sport psychology and kinesiology and recreation from the University of Kansas.
+Her research centered around visualization, specifically on imagery and relaxation.
 She completed a study and paper entitled, “The Effect of Audio Imagery on Skill Improvement of Free Throw Shooting Accuracy.”